 - The Ongoing Customer Relationship

 Customer success encompasses the ongoing efforts of an organization to continue delivering value to its customers.
 A good customer success program aims to deliver value throughout every step of the customer journey, from pre-purchase to post-sale and beyond.
-This can include (but isn’t limited to) onboarding, product training, customer service and support.
-A comprehensive customer success strategy requires both a clearly defined owner, as well as awareness and buy-in from stakeholders across the organization.
+This can include (but isn’t limited to) onboarding, product training, customer service, and support.
+A comprehensive customer success strategy requires awareness and buy-in from stakeholders across the organization.

 How Do You Measure Customer Success?